 - Always use the grounded power cord provided to connect the system's power adapter to a grounded/earthed mains outlet (3-prong).
-This is required to protect you from injury in the event that an electrical hazard occurs. - Do not disassemble the system.
-Refer servicing to qualified personnel. - A To prevent fire or shock hazard do not expose the unit to rain or moisture.
+This is required to protect you from injury if an electrical hazard occurs. - Do not disassemble the system.
+Refer servicing to qualified personnel. - To prevent fire or shock hazard do not expose the unit to rain or moisture.